How to Identify and Eliminate Roof Rats

 Victor® has a variety of electronic rat traps.
 These traps are easy to bait and set, and disposing of the carcass is easy, so there’s no mess:

 - Rat Zapper® Ultra zaps rats using 8,000 volts.
 A flashing red light alerts you to a kill.
 The trap requires 4 D-cell batteries, and you can get about 60 kills on one set of batteries.

 - Electronic Rat Trap uses fewer volts, 7,000, but is still lethal, drawing from 4 C-cell batteries as its power source.
 It has a flashing green light to indicate a kill and can deliver about 50 kills per set of batteries.

 - Rat Zapper® Classic runs on 4 AA-cell batteries, with about 20 kills per set of batteries.
-It uses 8,000 volts and has a blinking red indicator light.
+It uses 8,000 volts and has a blinking green indicator light (the old version with a plug has a red indicator light).

 There are glue traps for rats, too.
 Glue traps do not require any baiting or setting, so they are easy to use.
 Just place glue traps along the wall where rats usually run.
 Victor® Hold-Fast® Rat Glue Tray has a proprietary glue formula that holds the rat securely in place to prevent escape:

 Ultrasonic repellents work by emitting non-repetitive, high-frequency sound waves that deter rodents so they don’t enter your home.
 The sound is terrible for rodents but does not bother humans and most pets.
 Dogs, cats and fish are not bothered, but you’ll need to move your hamster or guinea pig to another room.

 Victor® has several ultrasonic devices available.
 You can look through the selection and decide which one is best depending on the size of room it’ll be used in.
 No matter which one you choose, all ultrasonic devices are simple to use — you just plug them in.
 No baiting.
 No setting.

 The Importance of Sanitation